-4. Operation
+4 Operation

-After power up, the LED on the front of the detector flashes Yellow indicating the startup routine has begun.
+On power-up, the LED on the front of the detector flashes Yellow indicating the startup routine has begun.
 After approximately 30 seconds, if the startup is successful, the LED turns green, the 0-20mA output goes to 4mA and the fault relay is closed.

-Detector configuration settings can be changed as described in section 3.
+Detector configuration settings can be changed as described in section 2.7.

-To restart the detector, cycle the power.
+To restart the detector, turn it off and then turn on the power.